 As you heard in my video demonstration, adding these two notes changes the overall contour of the phrase and causes the notes to be emphasized in a much different manner than how they were in the original pattern.
 By using this approach in your lead guitar phrasing, you will instantly make your shred guitar playing sound totally badass.

 Step Four: Repeat the new variation you just created in the previous step several times.
 Then create 1-3 ‘additional’ variations by changing the highest note in the arpeggio pattern to a different note.
 For example, instead of always playing “E” on the 12th fret, play “F” on the 13th fret or “D” on the 10th fret.
 Now repeat the same concept from the previous step using the new highest note in place of the old one.
 Play through your new idea several times.

 Step Five: Play the original A minor arpeggio in combination with the new variations you created.
 You will hear a MASSIVE increase in the overall intensity and creativity of the original arpeggio pattern.
 Here is a possible example:

-Once you have gone through all the five steps of this shred guitar exercise, begin integrating this concept together with other types of licks and techniques (this exercise is NOT exclusive to arpeggios only).
-Replace the arpeggio in step one with any other guitar lick you want and use the basic concept of ‘breaking the contour’ of a straight ascending or descending phrase to create the same super intense feeling.
-Then simply repeat steps 2-5 and begin creating an endless supply of killer shred guitar licks.
-By integrating the ideas of this exercise into all areas of your playing, you will add a lot more creativity into your shred guitar licks!
+Once you have gone through all the five steps of this shred guitar playing exercise, begin integrating this concept together with other types of licks and techniques (this exercise is NOT exclusive to arpeggios only).
+Replace the arpeggio in step one with any other shred guitar playing licks you want and use the basic concept of ‘breaking the contour’ of a straight ascending or descending phrase to create the same super intense feeling.
+Then simply repeat steps 2-5 and begin creating an endless supply of killer shred guitar playing licks.
+By integrating the ideas of this exercise into all areas of your playing, you will add a lot more creativity into your shred guitar playing!

-Enhance any of the shred guitar licks you created in the exercise above by watching this guitar phrasing video and learn how to play creative guitar solos.
+Enhance your shred guitar playing from the exercise above by watching this guitar phrasing video and learn how to play creative solos.